How We Teach

 Webb’s Dynamic Education

-Freshmen and sophomores are immersed in an innovative core program at Webb that is skills based, cross disciplinary and collaborative.
+Freshmen and sophomores are immersed in an dynamic core program at Webb that is skills based, cross disciplinary and collaborative.
 By junior and senior year, students are fully engaged in defining their own educational focus.
 In the humanities and the sciences, students choose from a range of electives, including Honors, Advanced Placement and a growing number of Advanced Studies courses.
-Advanced Studies (AdvSt) courses are AP-level courses and beyond designed by Webb faculty to engage students in high-level intellectual pursuits.
+Advanced Studies courses are AP-level courses and beyond designed by Webb faculty to engage students in high-level intellectual pursuits.
 They are characterized by their depth of study, their embrace of the latest in academic research and their attention to making connections among disciplines.

 The Raymond Alf Museum of Paleontology

 Perhaps nothing displays Webb’s distinctiveness more than the fact that every student at Webb is involved in our museum program — the only one of its kind in the world — The Raymond Alf Museum of Paleontology.

 All Webb students study paleontology during freshman science.
-All students journey into the field on a fossil expedition — unearthing and bringing home fossils for serious scientific study.
+All students journey into the field on a fossil expedition — unearthing and bringing home specimens for serious scientific study.
 This has been going on at Webb since the late 1930s.
 Students here who develop a passion for this work can continue their study in paleontology through a full array of courses that lead to our honors museum research program.
-Students conduct original research (and often publish it in scientific journals) under the direction of our two faculty paleontologists, Dr. Andy Farke and Dr. Don Lofgren.
+Students conduct original research (and often publish it in peer-reviewed journals) under the direction of our two faculty paleontologists, Dr. Andrew Farke and Dr. Don Lofgren.

 Again, this unique approach to discovery learning, The Alf Method, represents for Webb a model after which our complete course of study measures itself — a curriculum built upon engaging students to think through real-world problems and seek their answers.